momrulhasan/ejs-ssti-shell-spawner/README.md

-# EJS SSTI Shell Spawner
+# EJS 3.1.9 SSTI Exploit

 **Auto-exploit CVE-2023-29827 in `ejs@3.1.9` to gain a reverse shell via SSTI → RCE.**